mdehollander/biosb-metagenomics/docs/functional-annotation/viromes.md

 Look into ``iphop_results/Host_prediction_to_genus_m90.csv``.
 By default, all virus-host pairs for which the confidence score is higher than the selected cutoff (default = 90) are included.
 For this exercise, consider only the top hit for each virus (prediction with highest confidence score):

  ??? done "1.
-"Is there any virus predicted to infect Bacteroides genus?"
+"Is there any virus predicted to infect the **_Clostridium_** genus?"
+    Yes, 2 viruses are predicted to infect **_Clostridium_**.

  ??? done "2.
-"Considering the genome completeness estimated in the previous step, which of these Bacteroides phages is predicted to have a complete genome?"
+"Considering the genome completeness estimated in the previous step, which of these **_Clostridium_** phages is predicted to have a complete genome?"
+    Both phages have a complete genome (with DTRs).

 ## Step 4 - Functional annotation

 Multiple tools can be used for the functional annotation of viral genomes.
 Here, we will use geNomad (annotate module) to retrieve the annotations for each of the proteins in our predicted viral genomes.

-The following command takes about 5 minutes.
+The following command takes about 10 minutes.
 You can also continue with the results in ``/data/precomputed/virome/genomad_annotation_results/``.

     genomad annotate \
           CheckV_results/combined.fna \